 With that being said, it's not much fun if you can't use all those cool settings on your GoPro.
 So now we'll look at how to extend your GoPro shooting time.

 If you want to shoot underwater, do extended time-lapses or video recording, you'll need some accessories to give you more juice.

 With the following GoPro accessories, you'll have the juice to shot all day long and change your batteries less.
 And when you aren't worried about battery drain, you can be more focused on the action around you.

 It's easier if you can charge a couple at a time.
 Here's a great charger that can help with that.

-Remember that you can't use Hero4 batteries in Hero5 cameras and vise-versa.
+The same battery works in Hero7 Black, Hero6 Black and Hero5 Black.
+But, remember that you can't use Hero4 batteries in Hero5 cameras (or newer) and vise-versa.

 GoPro added an update with it's latest firmware v.01.55 (as of Nov 26, 2016) which does not allow the use of Wasabi or any other aftermarket battery.

 GoPro Hero4 Cameras can use a battery backpack.